coavins/mhrise-coavins-dps/README.md

 * Best % (percent of best damage dealer's output)
 * Hits (number of hits)
 * MaxHit (biggest single hit)
+* Crit % (percent of hits that were critical)
+* Weak % (percent of hits that were weak due to negative affinity)

 Note: Poison and blast damage will be credited proportionately to players based on how much status buildup you contributed.